quidprobros/worth-the-weight/readme.md

 - [ ] basic graph to see progress
 - [x] webroot is wrong!
 - [x] optimize resource loading (js/css)
+- [ ] setup htmx listen on "graph" sidebar
+- [ ] return data should just be sums and diffs

 # spring 4 (reach)
 - [ ] store and track goals